amandasharief/lightning/src/DataMapper/README.md

 - `afterSave` - triggered after afterCreate or afterUpdate
 - `afterDelete`
 - `beforeFind` - triggered on all find operations including count.
 By stopping the Event you abort the find operation
-- `afterFind` - triggered on all find operations including count.
+- `afterFind` - triggered on all find and findAll.
+You can modify data here that has been read from the database before it is mapped.

 To register a callback pass the name of the event class name and then a callable